-The importance of a prototype is to answer questions.
+The importance of a prototype in development process is to answer questions.
 Although there are several prototyping methodologies, we believe the evolutionary one to be the aptest for our purposes and the one that can be adapted into modern Agile software development pipelines.
 In the evolutionary prototype methodology, the process is cyclical, where the prototype becomes progressively more refined through every cycle.

 Each prototype iteration moves from the design phase to the development and evaluation phase.
 It brings out early design issues and provides something tangible that people can point at and talk about what can be improved.
 The insight gathered from the evaluation phase is used in the next prototype iteration and the cycle repeats itself once again.
 Thus, the prototype slowly evolves to the final system until it reaches maturity as a finished product.

 Prototyping usually occurs in rapid development paces and using boilerplate systems like Bedrock, Sage, and Bootstrap can greatly reduce development times.
 Systems like the ones mentioned above provide a complete application skeleton, and the necessary toolchain so you won’t need to start from scratch every time.
 Evolutionary prototypes are not the same as throw-away prototypes.
 The latter are prototypes that are only built once as a proof of concept and then thrown away.
 If you spend a significant amount of time building an e-commerce prototype, why not abstract the common functionalities and use them again in the future instead of throwing everything away and starting from zero?